pivotal-cf/bookbinder/README.md

 #### Section Repository Ref

 Bookbinder supports a `ref` key to enable use of an alternate version of a repository.
 The value of this key can be the name of a branch (e.g., `develop`), a SHA, or a tag (`v19`).
+If the value is a numeric branch name, like `2.2`, it's safest, if not always necessary, to put the branch name between single quotes.

 ```
 sections: